University of the Pacific's mission is to provide a superior, student-centered learning experience integrating liberal arts and

 Pacific has enjoyed extraordinary stability in administration.
 Dr. Pamela A. Eibeck began her service in 2009 as only the sixth President since the University's move to Stockton in 1924 and the 24th since its founding in 1851.

+The University experienced its greatest growth and an expansion into graduate and professional education under the administration of Dr. Robert Burns (1947-1971).
+The School of Pharmacy opened in 1955.
+It is now the Thomas J. Long School of Pharmacy and Health Sciences, in honor of the benefactor and University Regent who, with his brother Joseph Long, founded Longs Drugs Stores.
 In 1956 the graduate school was created, and in 1957 the School of Engineering was established.
 Computer Science joined that school in 2002, and it was renamed the School of Engineering and Computer Science.
 In 1962, the College of Physicians and Surgeons, a school of dentistry founded in San Francisco in 1896, was acquired by the University and became the San Francisco campus.
 In 2004, the school was named the Arthur A. Dugoni School of Dentistry in honor of its dean of 28 years.
 It was the first time any university in the United States or Canada had named its dental school for the current dean.

-Raymond College, was established in 1962.
+In the 1960s, Pacific founded three Cluster Colleges, which adapted the Oxford and Cambridge model to an American setting, integrating faculty and students into living and learning communities.
+Raymond College, established in 1962, was an accelerated, interdisciplinary liberal arts program where students shaped their course of study.
 Elbert Covell College established in 1963 was the first bilingual-bicultural college in the country.
 Callison College, was established in 1967 and focused on non-Western studies with a year of study in an Asian culture.
 The cluster colleges were absorbed into the rest of the University in 1982.
+Their value for close-knit learning communities, accelerated and interdisciplinary programs and self-designed majors have left a lasting impact.
 Their emphasis on global education continued in a new School of International Studies established in 1987 with a gift from George and Isabel Wilson.
 It was the first university-based undergraduate school of international studies in California.
-The learning community concept of the cluster colleges was strengthened in College of the Pacific.
+In 2012, the School of International Studies, while retaining its autonomy as a school, became part of the College of the Pacific.